huahaofeng/v8-wiki/Understand-V8-backend-architecture.md

 ### Porting Summary

 - WASM interpreter requires no porting
-- Liftoff Assembler requires very little porting because the assembler interfaces are implemented using `TurboAssembler` APIs and a few simple `CodeAssembler` APIs.
+- Liftoff Assembler (i.e., `liftoff_assembler_mips64.h` requires very little porting because the assembler interfaces are implemented using `TurboAssembler` APIs and a few simple `CodeAssembler` APIs.
 Since we have implemented MIPS64 `TurboAssembler` APIs and a subset of `CodeAssembler` APIs using RISCV instructions for the JS engine anyway, very few additional porting is necessary.

 ## Other V8 Internals